microsoft/extendvs/README.md

 # Add Your Extension to the Community Extensions list

-We are looking for extensions to add to the Community Extension list.
+We are looking for open source extensions to add to the Community Extension list.
 To add your extension, submit a Pull request on the index.html file in the gh-pages branch.
 To easily find the list, search for "CommunityExtensionList".

 # Create your own extensions for Visual Studio